tss95/arces_classification/docs/handover_agenda.md

 # Handover Meeting Agenda

-Use this as a time‑boxed checklist to bring your coworker up to speed and capture next steps.
+Use this as a time‑boxed checklist to bring Maikael up to speed and capture next steps.

 ## 1) Scope and Goals (5 min)
 - What the system does today (event detection/classification on ARCES beams).